JiheneSamet98/Human-Resources-Data-Analysis-Project/README.md

 This project showcases my exploration into the impact of Human Resources on organizational success.
 Driven by my growing interest in HR analytics, I chose this dataset to deepen my understanding of how HR functions contribute to business outcomes.

-**Project Objectives**
+## Project Objectives

 In this project, I applied key concepts and techniques from my Data Analytics coursework.
 The analysis spans multiple stages:

-Data Preprocessing: Cleaning and preparing the dataset to ensure accuracy and consistency.
+**Data Preprocessing:** Cleaning and preparing the dataset to ensure accuracy and consistency.
-Data Visualization: Creating insightful visualizations to uncover trends, patterns, and relationships within the data.
+**Data Visualization**: Creating insightful visualizations to uncover trends, patterns, and relationships within the data.
-Machine Learning: Implementing Association Rules and Predictive Modeling to identify significant HR factors and forecast future outcomes.
+**Machine Learning:** Implementing Association Rules and Predictive Modeling to identify significant HR factors and forecast future outcomes.

-**Key Highlights**
+## Key Highlights

-Human Resources Focus: The analysis highlights the critical role of HR in driving organizational performance.
+**Human Resources Focus:** The analysis highlights the critical role of HR in driving organizational performance.
-Comprehensive Techniques: From data wrangling to predictive modeling, this project reflects a holistic approach to data analytics.
+**Comprehensive Techniques:** From data wrangling to predictive modeling, this project reflects a holistic approach to data analytics.
-Practical Application: The project is a practical demonstration of how data-driven insights can inform HR strategies and decision-making.
+**Practical Application:** The project is a practical demonstration of how data-driven insights can inform HR strategies and decision-making.

 **Conclusion**